xaviergenelin/Data-Channel-Prediction/Reports/Lifestyle.md

 regression equation from data, the most common of which is called Ordinary Least Squares.
-The two models below are both multiple linear regression models, where multiple predictors from a training set of data are being used to predict the number of shares.
+The two models below are both multiple linear regression models, where multiple predictors from a training set of data are being used to predict the number of shares which is the response variable.

 ### Linear Model 1